pclusius/arca-box/README.md

 How to Install ARCA and the necessary software for it
 -----------------------------------------------------
-You will need C and Fortran compilers (gcc, gfortran, iFortran and/or similar) to compile the model.
+You will need C and Fortran compilers (we recommend gfortran) to compile the model.
 Model relies on NetCDF4 to save files, so you'll need that too.
 Before using the python installer, make sure you have a working netCDF4.
 On Linux libnetcdf-dev and libnetcdff-dev are needed.
 The user interface is written in Python 3.